nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 3. In the window that opens, click Delete trust service "\<certification service name\>" and in the confirmation window click Yes.

 ## 11. Managing the Approved Timestamping Services

+All messages sent via X-Road are timestamped and logged by the Security Server.
+The purpose of timestamping is to certify the existence of data at a specific point in time.
+A Timestamping Authority (TSA) provides the timestamping service used by the Security Server for all incoming and outgoing requests and responses.
+Only approved TSAs, as defined on the Central Server by the X-Road operator, may be used.
+Information about approved TSAs is distributed to the Security Servers through the global configuration.
+All approved TSAs must comply with the [technical requirements](https://nordic-institute.atlassian.net/wiki/spaces/XRDKB/pages/16252930/What+Are+the+Technical+Requirements+for+Trust+Service+Providers#Time-Stamping-Authority) defined by X-Road.

 ### 11.1 Adding an Approved Timestamping Service